zkanda/zkanda.github.io/content/about.md

 If you're still reading then I'm more interested in you, hit me up an email: hi at zkanda.io, let's get some coffee maybe?

 Cheers!

+---

+Photo is me eating the national dish of Malaysia: Nasi Lemak